 Beware your restore

 A ransomware APT attack may start by stealthily spreading itself through your network and infecting all of your computers.
 It will then seek out file-based backups and valuable but older files to encrypt.
 The aim is to get as much of your infrastructure infected and encrypted -- over a period of weeks or months -- before you are alerted and can protect backups from ransomware.
 By slowly encrypting files, the ransomware is making the process of recovering from backups slow and expensive, perhaps more costly than paying the ransom.
 Once the infection is complete, and your backups contain a mix of encrypted and clean files, then it is time to detonate the ransomware.
 All of the infected machines will suddenly encrypt recently used files, and your applications will stop working.

 You probably have thousands of encrypted files, and with the last unencrypted versions spread across multiple backups, you'll need to work out what to restore.
 Your backup application should use its backup catalogs to identify the last unencrypted version of each file and automatically restore those versions.
 If those backups are to tape, it will take a while to work through each tape.
 If the backups are to disk, it should take less time to recover.

 Backups should not be accessible as files over the network, as they will be prime targets for encryption by the ransomware first.
-If your backup application can identify encrypted files, it might be the first thing in your network to identify a ransomware infection.
+If your backup application can identify encrypted files, it might be the thing in your network to identify a ransomware infection.
 One sure sign of the presence of ransomware is the need to back up a lot of non-compressible files in a directory that previously only contained compressible files.

 Ransomware has evolved and is targeting enterprises by behaving as an advanced persistent threat.
 You need to be aware of these changes and protect backups from ransomware by identifying the infection rapidly and recovering without paying a ransom.